-  If your iOS Developer Enterprise account does not support wildcard App IDs, be sure to create an explicit App ID for each app you plan to wrap with the MDX Toolkit and create a provisioning profile for each App ID.
+If your iOS Developer Enterprise account does not support wildcard App IDs, be sure to create an explicit App ID for each app you plan to wrap with the MDX Toolkit.
+Also, create a provisioning profile for each App ID.

-You should not use blocking code when running on the main thread.
+Don’t use blocking code when running on the main thread.
 This is an Apple guideline, but it is even more crucial with Citrix Endpoint Management.
-Some actions may take more time in a managed app or may even block further thread execution.
-File, database, and network operations are examples of operations which might block the currently running thread when issued and should be avoided on the main thread.
+Some actions can take more time in a managed app or can block further thread execution.
+File, database, and network operations are examples of operations that might block the currently running thread and should be avoided on the main thread.

 In particular, you should write apps following the best practices as documented in the Apple programming guides, such as the Apple Application Programming Guide.

-Always check return values from all API calls and handle any exceptions which may occur as a side effect of an API call, to ensure graceful error recovery or graceful termination of the app.
+Check return values from all API calls and handle any exceptions that may occur as a side effect of an API call.
+This effort ensures a graceful error recovery or graceful termination of the app.
 While this is a common programming best practice, it is especially important for managed apps.

-Various APIs that you’d expect to always work will fail if the underlying functionality has been blocked due to Citrix Endpoint Management policies.
+Various APIs that you’d expect to work fail if the underlying functionality has been blocked due to Citrix Endpoint Management policies.
 Examples would include any of the capabilities described earlier: